 That being said, I know it’s frustrating though to have these little independent thinkers when we need to hurry up and leave in the mornings.
 Believe me, with four kids, I REALLY understand!
 So what do we do with these newfound independence seekers?
 I have 3 tips that will help you better manage your day and night battles.

 As you can see, these things are not rocket science but they do take time and consistency – on YOUR part!
 We’re always looking to change our kids.
 What do I need to do in order to make my kid listen?
 But really we should be asking, what do I need to do in order to stop battling my kid?
 It really starts and ends with us as a parent.
 We set the rules and the expectations but then we do a poor job at following-through with rewards and/or consequences.
 So we’re sending a pretty unclear message to our kids as to what we really want and when.
-If we clean up our message, presentation, and delivery system, we will find happier (yes, they actually prefer to know what we want vs having to try to read our minds) children who are listening to us without us having to threaten, nag, or even raise our voices.
-So go ahead and it give it a try today, because it really works well!
-And then come back and post here and let me know if it worked for you and your child!
+If we clean up our message, presentation, and delivery system, we will find happier (yes, they actually prefer to know what we what vs having to try to read our minds) children who are listening to us without us having to threaten or even raise our voices.
+It really works well!

-**As always, I offer free 15min phone assessments if you’d like to talk about your child, teen, or adult sleep issues.
-I’d love to better understand your unique sleep situation!
-Not sure why it is I do and what services I offer?
-No problem, have a peek over on the Services page to find out!
+**As always, I offer free 15min phone assessments if you’d like to talk about your child’s behavioral issues.
+I also work with children and adults on their sleep, nutrition, and overall health issues.
+Not sure what all that I do and what services I offer?
+No problem, have a peek over on my Services page to find out!